multiOTP/multiotp/README.md

  ldap-synced-user-attribute: LDAP/AD attribute used as the account name
             ldap-time-limit: LDAP/AD number of sec. to wait for search results
-              ldap-users-dn: LDAP/AD users DN (optional, use base-dn if empty)
+              ldap-users-dn: LDAP/AD users DN (optional, use base-dn if empty) (you can put several DN separated by semicolons)
             ldaptls_reqcert: ['auto'|'never'|''|...] how to perform the LDAP TLS server certificate checks (LDAPTLS_REQCERT)
                              'auto' means 'never' for Windows and '' for Linux